gofractally/psibase/doc/psidk/src/format/schema.md

 }
 ```

-Discriminants aren't supported in Rust. `enum` isn't supported in C++.
+The schema format doesn't support discriminants in Rust or `enum` in C++.

 ```rust
 // Not supported